The official blog of the Lung Institute.

 - Drink plenty of fluids, even if you are not thirsty or active.
 Avoid caffeine and alcohol, which can dehydrate you, and ask your health care provider how much water you should drink when it’s hot.

 What else can I do to manage the heat and stay healthy?

 While it can be challenging to manage heat, staying as cool as possible during the warmer months will help you feel better.
 If you go out, spend time at air-conditioned locations.
 Senior centers, libraries or malls are good options.
 Remember that if you live or spend time alone, have someone check on you from time to time.
 Eat frequent small meals instead of large meals.
 Exercise indoors at a gym, pulmonary rehabilitation center or shopping mall.

 Call for medical help for new or worsening symptoms or if breathing difficulty worsens.

-With these tips for managing heat with lung disease as well as trying alternative options, such as stem cell therapy, you’ll be able to go outside and enjoy your favorite activities.
-We’re happy to answer your questions about stem cell treatment options, so feel free to contact us or call (800) 729-3065.
+With these tips for managing heat with lung disease as well as trying alternative options, such as cellular therapy, you’ll be able to go outside and enjoy your favorite activities.
+We’re happy to answer your questions about cellular therapy options, so feel free to contact us or call (800) 729-3065.